Person

 Research Questions

-• How to Induce Effective Adaptive Immunity Against Major Bacterial Mastitis Pathogens?
+• How to Induce Effective Adaptive Intramammary Immunity Against Major Bacterial Mastitis Pathogens

-• Understanding Molecular Mechanisms of Antimicrobial Resistance and Develop Sustainable Alternative Tools for Disease Control?
+• Understanding Molecular Mechanisms of Antimicrobial Resistance and Developing Sustainable Alternative Tools for Disease Control

-• Developing Improved Quick Diagnostic tools for Diagnosis of Mastitis and Foodborne Pathogens
+• Developing Improved Control Measures and Quick Diagnostic Tools for Mastitis and Zoonotic Foodborne Pathogens

 Courses